wp-plugins/wordamp/readme.txt

 == Screenshots ==

-1. A sample of WordAMP using the subject 'apples'. wordamp.jpg.
+1. A sample of WordAMP using the subject 'apples.'

 == Changelog ==